InfinityWallet/InfinityProtocol/README.md

 - Manage your funds and tokens by connecting your wallet and being able to send, receive and trade within one unique defi platform.

 - Gamification: Integrating new ways to earn rewards such as NFT's, achievements, trading battles, competitions and much more.

+- Yeild Farming: Earn yeild by providing liquidity into specific pools to be rewarded.

+- Integration of the Infinity Protocol into the Infinity Wallet for direct wallet trading, staking, loans, liquidity providing and much more.